Kaniz-Fatema-Nabila/Indices-Analyses/README.md

     ```bash
    python web_scraping/commodity_future.py
    ```
-6. You will get the scrapped data in the .CSV files
+6. You will get the scrapped data in the CSV files

 ## Data Transformation
-The data collected from the CSV files have been cleaned and transformed into data suitable for analysing.
+The data collected from the CSV files have been cleaned and transformed into suitable forms.
+The transfomed data have been converted into CSV files for the data analysis and visualization.
-You can find the data transformation [here](https://colab.research.google.com/drive/189Ig4Fq94ipjIfR6J-JloYN90rthL5q0?usp=drive_link).
+You can find the data transformation and the CSV files [here](https://colab.research.google.com/drive/189Ig4Fq94ipjIfR6J-JloYN90rthL5q0?usp=drive_link).